voxpupuli/puppet-rsyslog/README.md

 Expression-based filters are also what are used to match against lookup_table data.

-The `rsyslog::server::expression_filters` parameter is a Hash of hashes where the hash-key is the logical name for the filter.
+The `rsyslog::config::expression_filters` parameter is a Hash of hashes where the hash-key is the logical name for the filter.
 This name is for Puppet resource naming purposes only and has no other function.
 The filter name has a few additional child keys as well:

 * `conditionals` - Hash describing the different conditional cases, which are hashes of hashes.
     * `cases` - Hash of hashes.
 This has two reserved keys and four reserved names: